April 15, 2019 through October 13, 2019

 Then in late 2017 my focus shifted back to how to support sexual trauma survivors specifically.
 I considered facilitating an online support group, but then for a number of reasons I decided not to.
 One of the reasons I decided against it at the time is that sometimes support groups can be re-traumatizing and I have found there needs to be a good structure of not only time to talk and verbally process but also to work on ways to regulate our physiological systems and emotions.
 I hadn’t yet offered the online TIE™ group, so I didn’t have a structure that I knew would work for those who have experienced this kind of trauma, that would be beneficial and not harmful.

-Towards the end of the first cohort of the TIE™ Level 1 I came back to how to support persons who have experienced sexual trauma, and I developed a program, using the TIE™ approach and format specifically for those of us who have experienced sexual abuse, assaults, and harassment, because I believe those of us who have experienced sexual trauma do need a type of support that is different from other types of trauma, particularly given our culture’s attitudes towards women and sexuality.
+Towards the end of the first cohort of the TIE™ Level 1 I came back to how to support persons who have experienced sexual trauma specifically, and I developed a program, using the TIE™ approach and format specifically for those of us who have sexual abuse, assaults, and harassment, because I believe those of us who have experienced sexual trauma do need a type of support that is different from other types of trauma, particularly given our culture’s attitudes towards women and sexuality.

 I am a licensed marriage and family therapist associate in the state of Washington in the US.
 The focus of my work and practice is trauma (especially complex and intergenerational trauma), grief, embodiment and their intersections.
 I deeply believe in the power of community.
 Because of this, some of my work is offered in circle or group format.